 Fore!
 If you’re looking for a way to improve your golf slice, someday down the road PUMA Golf may have the solution and they’ll have space technology to thank.
 This is so cool!

 I learned about this during the #SpaceX4 #NASASocial I attended last week.
 One of the research projects carried up to the International Space Station (ISS) by the SpaceX CRS-4 resupply mission on Sept.
-21 will study plating metal with the goal of manufacturing a better golf club.
+21 will study plating metal with the goal of manufacturing better golf clubs for beginners and professionals.

 This is to “make cool stuff that works,” said Mike Yagley, Director of Research and Development Testing at Cobra PUMA Golf, and “this is about the works.”